How to buy Cisco (CSCO) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Cisco Systems, Inc is a communication equipment business with stocks listed in the US.
+Cisco Systems Inc is a communication equipment business with stocks listed in the US.
 Cisco shares (CSCO) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$55.11 – a decrease of 0.25% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Cisco